Logo close icon

 Sign up now to receive more information about studying at Middlesex University London.

-What you will study on the LLM/PGDip/PGCert International Business Law
+What will you study on the LLM/PGDip/PGCert Commercial Law?

 Full-time LLM (1 year, 180 credits)